-With <FUNAMBULIST> I explore the disorienting sense of vertigo experienced in a new home, where the rapid redevelopment eerily mirrors the landscape of my birthplace, South Korea.
-East London was transformed by massive capital projects leading up to the 2012 Olympics, it now offers a surface veneer of grandeur with its towering skyscrapers.
-The sensation of vertigo serves as a metaphor for our relentless pursuit of progress and success, reminder on the dangers of reaching too high, lest we risk falling.
+With <FUNAMBULIST> I explore the disorienting sense of vertigo experienced in a new home in East London a place that now projects an ostentatious façade with its towering skyscrapers.
+Here, vertigo becomes a metaphor for our relentless pursuit of progress and success, a reminder on the dangers of reaching too high, lest we risk falling.

 Special thanks to Catherine Yass.